-PETITION NUMBER: PUDZ - PL20170000768 - REV 2
+PETITION NUMBER: PUDZ - PL20170000768 - REV 3

-PETITION NAME: Pelican Nursery Rezone/ renamed Baumgarten MPUD Rezone
+PETITION NAME: Baumgarten (formerly Pelican Nursery) MPUD Rezone

 REQUEST: The petitioner is requesting to rezone approximately ± 55.66 -acres from "A" - Agriculture Zoning District to a Mixed Use Planned Unit Development (MPUD) Zoning District to allow for a maximum of 400 residential dwelling units (multi-family and townhouses) and up to a maximum of 370,000 square feet of gross commercial floor area and 140 hotel/motel rooms.
-The petitioner is requesting deviations for street width from 60' to 50' on the easement or Right-of-Way for the bypass drive.
+The petitioner is requesting deviations for street width from 60' to 50' on the easement or Right-of-Way for the bypass drive and a couple of deviations on signage.
+Submittal 3 revised the requested deviations, the Statement of Utility Provisions, and the Master Plan.